Sheri Chaney Jones – President and Founder

 Quote from Elizabeth – “I believe I have been blessed to be a blessing to others.
 Though there are a lot of social issues that touch my heart, I do not have the skill or patience to tackle those directly- so I apply my skills in helping those agencies who do address those issues directly.”

-Alyssa Pettey – Research Associate
+Alyssa Pettey Rockwood – Director of Research and Analytics

 Alyssa received a Master of Science in Industrial-Organizational Psychology from California State University, San Bernardino.
-Before joining Measurement Resources, Alyssa served the State of Ohio’s Department of Education as a Social Science Researcher, where she conducted research and informed policy regarding the state’s education accountability system.
-She also served the Department of Public Safety as an Organizational Assessment Research Analyst, where she designed and implemented personnel selection measurement tools.
+Before joining Measurement Resources, she served the State of Ohio’s Department of Education as a Social Science Researcher, where she conducted research and informed policy regarding the state’s education accountability system.
+Alyssa also served the Department of Public Safety as an Organizational Assessment Research Analyst, where she designed and implemented personnel selection measurement tools.

 Quote from Alyssa – “My goal in life is to improve and strengthen the lives of underprivileged individuals.
 I believe I am best suited to do this by utilizing my analytical skills, coupled with my passion, to conduct high-quality research to inform decisions that influence these individuals’ lives.”